-Affordable Asian home-goods store Pearl River Mart seemed like it was going the way of Dean & Deluca and Barneys about three years ago — but fortunately reopened in Tribeca in 2016.
-All the more reason to gift this cheery-red mug from the store.
+Affordable Asian home-goods store Pearl River Mart seemed like it was going the way of Dean & Deluca and Barneys about three years ago — and fortunately reopened in Tribeca in 2016.
+All the more reason to order this cheery red mug from the store.

-A Dave’s New York sweatshirt for the coolest kid you know (and we’ll take one for ourselves in XL).
+A Dave’s New York sweatshirt for the coolest kid you know (we’ll take one for ourselves in an extra large).

-The oldest apothecary in America, which happens to be in the West Village, recently launched their own merch, and we’re into this fairly discreet black baseball cap.
+The oldest apothecary in America, which happens to be in the West Village, recently launched its own merch.
+We’re into this fairly discreet black baseball cap.